kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 impartially and accurately documented by himself.
 Tesla fell asleep in a different way than most of us do, and he described it thus:

-\begin{myquote}
-When I close my eyes I invariably observe first, a background of very dark and uniform blue, not unlike the sky on a clear but starless night.
+>When I close my eyes I invariably observe first, a background of very dark and uniform blue, not unlike the sky on a clear but starless night.
 In a few seconds this field becomes animated with innumerable scintillating flakes of green, arranged in several layers and advancing towards me.
 Then there appears, to the